rickmugridge/thespian/CommonMockingAntiPatterns.md

       so they need to be ignored or matched in a general way.
     - If the arguments don't quite match, it takes time to work out the difference
   - The argument doesn't quite match and I see the actual result is correct.
-    I copy JSON output and convert it before using it in my test.
+    When the data is complex, I have to copy JSON output and convert it before I can use it in my test.
   - I need the same mocked call with the same arguments to return different results

 As you might expect, these anti-patterns slowed me down as they were unhelpful.